Title: Retired Surgeon

 Dr. Van Hoyweghen prepared for her endeavors by completing a European master’s degree in bioethics from the University of Louvain in Belgium in 2004, an MD from Utrecht University in the Netherlands in 1966, and a diploma from Onze-Lieve-Vrouw-Presentatie in Sint Niklaas, Belgium, in 1953.
 She furthered her education with fellowships from the John L. Madden Surgical Society, the American College of Surgeons, the International College of Surgeons, and the African College of Surgeons.

 A leading voice in her community, Dr. Van Hoyweghen contributes her knowledge and international experience to a number of European organizations.
 She sends quarterly reports report to medical mission sisters around the world to help them keep up with developments and advancements in the field, as many of them lack the time or location necessary to do the research themselves.
-She attributes her longevity and success to being active and loving what she does, as well as to her supportive family.
+She attributes her longevity and success to being active and loving what she does, as well as to her supportive family and the medical mission sisters.
 In her free time, Dr. Van Hoyweghen enjoys hobbies like reading, sewing, and knitting.

 Contact Dr. Van Hoyweghen